BrianPugh/micropython-libs/docs/source/libs/controlhal.rst

 Control Hardware Abstraction Layer.

 This library provides inheritable base classes that simplifies reading inputs (sensors) and controlling outputs (actuators).
-The interfaces to these classes are designed so that peripherals can be easily swapped.
+The interfaces to these classes relies heavily on both inheritance and composition so that peripherals can be easily swapped and combined.
 Sensor reads and actuator writes are self-caching and self-limiting, meaning they can be efficiently in quick succession without worrying about physical implications.
 This allows code to be very loosely coupled, for example: